Schmerle-Cki/EEGNLP/README.md

 - ###### Option 2

-  Download the preprocessed 'datasets' directory from xxx.
+  Download the preprocessed 'datasets' directory from [uploading - to be updated soon].

 #### Models